jamesbaldwin05/data-science-teaching-cosine/modules/beginner/07_visualisation.md

-# Visualisation with MatPlotLib
+# Visualisation with Matplotlib

-Matplotlib is the standard Python library for creating basic plots, charts, and graphs.
+Matplotlib is the widely used Python library for creating basic plots, charts, and graphs.
 It is highly customisable and integrates well with NumPy arrays and Pandas DataFrames.

 [Official Documentation](https://matplotlib.org/stable/contents.html)